AlanKrajina/VisualCV_Final_Project_frontend/README.md

 App uses RESTful architectural style with the implementation of the client and server done independently, meaning that the code on the client side can be changed at any time without affecting the operation of the server, and the code on the server side can be changed without affecting the operation of the client.

-Utilizes GET, POST DELETE fetch requests to get and submit data to the database, Thunk middleware for async logic that interacts with the store and in addition uses EXTERNAL and INTERNAL APIs.
+Utilizes GET, POST and DELETE fetch requests to get and submit data to the database, Thunk middleware for async logic that interacts with the store and in addition uses EXTERNAL and INTERNAL APIs.

 Project is build upon ES6 JS standards.